 In fact, I feel pretty much the same about red and green for Christmas as I do about orange in autumn decor.
 It’s not that I avoid it at all costs, but it’s definitely not my preference.
 There are so many softer and prettier ways to decorate for the holidays, and for me metallics are at the top of that list.

-Today I’m joining with a group of bloggers to bring you a holiday decor blog hop, hosted by my friend Sheila from Maison de Cinq.
+Today I’m joining with a group of bloggers to bring you a holiday decor blog hop.
 Please be sure to check out all of the other posts at the bottom of this one.

 But first let’s talk about how to decorate with holiday metallics.